Make a Teacher Complaint to the Commissioner for Teacher Regulation

 Parents, students, staff or other members of the public

-To teach in a public or independent school in B.C., an educator must have a B.C. teaching certificate.
-You can check the online registry to find out what type of certificate an educator has.
+To teach in a public or independent school in B.C., a teacher must have a B.C. teaching certificate.
+You can check the public online registry to find out what type of certificate a certified teacher has.
+Certified teachers include teachers, vice-principals, principals, directors, and superintendents who hold a Ministry of Education and Child Care teaching certificate.

 Certified teachers must meet the standards for educators.
 These standards outline what teachers need to know and how they must act as they serve the public.